EBIO5460Fall2024/class-materials/11_3_ants_bayes_GLM_ulam_derived_quantities.md

 half of this code is substantially the same as above; the main action is at the line that calculates the difference.
-The object `diff` contains the posterior samples for the difference in mean richness at a given altitude.
+The object `diff` contains the posterior samples for the difference in mean richness at a given latitude.
 I found the CPI to be a good and stable estimate of the credible interval.

 ``` r